 - Substring match tells Codio to perform a substring match when comparing the expected output to the student output.

 - One attempt only allows the assessment to be run only once.
-This generally not advised unless you make it clear to the student that a failed test cannot be repeated.
-You should also provide a Run button in the Guide (or provide other instructions) so the user can test the code before running the actual assessment.
+The student will be warned that they will not be able to resubmit.
+You would usually want to provide a run button or other means for the user to test the code before running the actual assessment.

 Specifying inputs and outputs